 The Inuit-led conservation advocacy means protecting our lands, culture, and mammals.
+We need Earth’s natural resources for our survival.
 The Bering Sea is our garden, and we should do as much as possible to preserve and sustain it.
-Our people have harvested the same resources our ancestors have done for millennia and should be continued.
+Our people have harvested the same resources our ancestors have done for millennia, and should be continued.

-Can you share a memorable story from your past when you felt a relationship to the ocean or land?
+Please share a reflection of when have you have felt a connection to the ocean or the land.